NMA93/Accessibility-Designer-Guide/docs/Architecture/support-through-the-system.md

 ---

 ## Error avoidance through support
-It is not only when users are disabled that errors may be generated when entering information.
+Errors can occur when entering information, not only for disabled users.
 This should not be a problem for the user.
-As a good example, the live search should be considered.
+As a good example the live search should be considered.
 Suggestions are often made during the input.
 These suggestions also correct input errors.
 This avoids empty search results.

 <img src="{{ '/assets/images/support/support_auto.png' | prepend: site.baseurl }}" alt="In this example, the format of the input is already predefined and only the input of numbers is allowed."/>
 The automatic live search completion reduces the chance of errors during input. [google](https://www.google.com "google"){:target="_blank"}